Anagha778/readme-generator/README.md

  * Be sure to include node_modules/ and .DS_Store/ to .gitignore file, so that your node_modules directory isn't tracked or uploaded to GitHub.
  * Make sure that your repo includes a package.json with the required dependencies.
 You can create one by running npm init when you first set up the project, before installing any dependencies.
  * Use command npm i inquirer to install inquirer package.
- * Application can be invoked using command : node index.js
+ * once instalation is done, application can be invoked using command : node index.js
  * Readme file will be generated in dist folder, which will be created at the root of the project directory, if it doesn't already exist.

  ## User Story